AnnexMedAnnexMedAnnexMed

 Qualifying Diagnosis Linkage Engine

-Automated cross-check of qualifying cardiac event ICD-10 codes against each claim submission — covering all CMS-covered qualifying events and flagging missing or mismatched diagnosis codes before claims reach the payer, eliminating medical necessity denials at their source.
+Automated cross-check of qualifying cardiac event ICD-10 codes against each claim submission covering all CMS-covered qualifying events and flagging missing or mismatched diagnosis codes before claims reach payer, eliminating denials.

 05